Kkobala/Ado.Net/README.md

 1. Run the application and make sure it works.
 Now you read the path to the database from the connection string.

-1. Add code for :
+1. Add code for:
-    a.
-Adding records to the database
+    - Adding records to the database
-    b.
-Deleting a record by the customer name
+    - Deleting a record by the customer name
-    c.
-Updating a record by the customer name
+    - Updating a record by the customer name
+    - Getting all records
+    - etc.